Skip to contents

 launch_taxonomic_match_app(

-data = NULL, # Optional: pre-load data.frame
+data = NULL, # Optional: pre-load a data.frame

-name_column = NULL, # Optional: pre-select column
+name_column = NULL, # Optional: pre-select a column name

 min_similarity = 0.7, # Fuzzy match threshold (0-1)

-max_suggestions = 10 # Max suggestions per unmatched name
+max_suggestions = 10, # Max suggestions per unmatched name

 )